cockroachdb/docs/create-security-certificates.md

 Note the following:

-- The CA key is never loaded automatically by `cockroach` commands, so it should be created in a seperate directory, identified by the `--ca-key` flag.
+- The CA key is never loaded automatically by `cockroach` commands, so it should be created in a separate directory, identified by the `--ca-key` flag.

 - Keys (files ending in `.key`) must not have group or world permissions (maximum permissions are 0700, or `rwx------`).
-This check can be disabled by setting the environment variable `COCKROACH_SKIP_KEY_PERMISSION_CHECK=false`.
+This check can be disabled by setting the environment variable `COCKROACH_SKIP_KEY_PERMISSION_CHECK=true`.

 ## Synopsis